 The commands that is going to start is ‘virsh‘

-You may either type virsh and hit enter to start using the commands
+You may either type the whole command with virsh or you just type virsh then hit enter to start using the commands as shown below.

 or you can type the whole command with the virsh at the beginning.